ifmcjthenknczny/old-jetbrains-projects/README.md

 ## Setup
 > Simple Search Engine (simpleSearchEngine.kt)

-Main function of this piece of code takes source path to normal text file.
-It was succesfully compiled and run in IntelliJ IDEA 2019.3.4.
+Main function of this piece of code takes as an argument String: source path to normal text file.
+Code was succesfully compiled and run in IntelliJ IDEA 2019.3.4.

 ## Features
 > Simple Search Engine (simpleSearchEngine.kt)